CancerCollaboratory/dockstore-ui/app/docs/workflows.md

 The steps to accomplish this task, at a high level, are:

-0. create a new repository on GitHub or Bitbucket
+0. create a new repository on GitHub, Bitbucket or GitLab
 0. describe your workflow as either a [CWL workflow](http://www.commonwl.org/draft-3/Workflow.html) or a [WDL workflow](https://github.com/broadinstitute/wdl/blob/develop/SPEC.md#workflow-definition)
 0. test your workflow using an environment that supports full CWL workflows or WDL
-0. use the release process on GitHub or Bitbucket to make distinct release tags, we like the  [HubFlow](https://datasift.github.io/gitflow/) process in our group for managing releases in git
+0. use the release process on GitHub, Bitbucket or GitLab to make distinct release tags, we like the  [HubFlow](https://datasift.github.io/gitflow/) process in our group for managing releases in git
 0. create an entry on Dockstore and then publish it

 <!-- insert a good example here -->

-## Create Workflow Stubs from GitHub and Bitbucket
+## Create Workflow Stubs from GitHub, Bitbucket, and GitLab

-The first step is to create a CWL or WDL workflow descriptor for your workflow and then check it into GitHub or Bitbucket in a repo, we recommend the filename `Dockstore.cwl` at the root of your repository for simplicity but anything else with a consistent extension should work just as well.
+The first step is to create a CWL or WDL workflow descriptor for your workflow and then check it into GitHub, Bitbucket or GitLab in a repo, we recommend the filename `Dockstore.cwl` at the root of your repository for simplicity but anything else with a consistent extension should work just as well.
 The details as to how to write a workflow are somewhat beyond the scope of this tutorial but we can recommend the [Introduction to the CWL](http://www.commonwl.org/draft-3/UserGuide.html) and [Getting Started with WDL](https://github.com/broadinstitute/wdl/tree/master#getting-started-with-wdl).

 <!-- this following markdown link/anchor does not seem to work properly -->

 The second step is to log in to the Dockstore.
-Make sure that you properly [link bitbucket](docs/getting-started#Linking-services) to your account if you are using workflows hosted on bitbucket.
-After successfully linking your GitHub and Bitbucket credentials (if applicable), you will be able to refresh your account on dockstore and list your available repos on GitHub and Bitbucket.
+Make sure that you properly [link bitbucket and/or gitlab](docs/getting-started#Linking-services) to your account if you are using workflows hosted on bitbucket/gitlab.
+After successfully linking your GitHub and Bitbucket credentials (if applicable), you will be able to refresh your account on dockstore and list your available repos on GitHub, Bitbucket and GitLab.

 ![My Workflows](docs/workflow_ui.png)